 An enchanting story from beginning to end.
-The story wove the past with the present – present being 1961 — beautifully.
+The story wove the past with the present — the present being 1961 — beautifully.
 The flashbacks to Mrs. Travers’ past helped us understand her character and build the drama for the climax of the movie.

 The acting was what you would expect if you are expecting perfection.
-Emma Thompson is one of my favorite actresses and she was the ideal choice for this role.
-Of course Tom Hanks does what Tom Hanks does with every role he performs.
+Emma Thompson is one of my favorite actresses, and she was the ideal choice for this role.
+Of course, Tom Hanks does what Tom Hanks does, with every role he performs.

-It’s easy to overlook the importance of Colin Farrell’s performance but he did a masterful job portraying the loving, but tortured father, who inspired his daughter.
+It’s easy to overlook the importance of Colin Farrell’s performance, but he did a masterful job portraying the loving but tortured father who inspired his daughter.

-There is a fair amount of humor although little of it is of the laugh out loud variety.
+There is a fair amount of humor, although little of it is of the laugh out loud variety.

-Confession: I’ve never read the book or scene the movie Mary Poppins.
+Confession: I’ve never read the book or seen the movie Mary Poppins.
 All through the movie I confused the movie “Mary Poppins” with “Bed Knobs and Broom Sticks”, which I have seen, and enjoyed, many times.
 It wasn’t until the end of “Saving Mr. Banks” that I realized my confusion.
 I wonder if anyone else will do the same thing.

 Don’t miss your favorite movie moments because you have to pee or need a snack.
 Use the RunPee app (Androidor iPhone) when you go to the movies.
 We have Peetimes for all wide release films every week, including Godzilla: Minus One, Napoleon, The Hunger Games: The Ballad of Songbirds and Snakes and coming soon Aquaman and the Lost Kingdom and many others.
 We have literally thousands of Peetimes—from classic movies through today's blockbusters.
 You can also keep up with movie news and reviews on our blog, or by following us on Twitter @RunPee.
 If there's a new film out there, we've got your bladder covered.